streamingfast/substreams/docs/developers-guide/sink-targets/custom-sink-js.md

 npm install @substreams/core
 ```

-2. The Substreams Manifest library
+2. The Substreams Manifest library:

 ```bash
 npm install @substreams/manifest
 ```

-3. The Protobuf library, which will be used to decode the Substreams response.
+3. The Protobuf library, which will be used to decode the Substreams response:

 ```bash
 npm install @bufbuild/connect-web